-Prerequisite: Biology 320 or 411.

-Mechanisms controlling fertility, productivity, and regulation in agricultural ecosystems.
-The ecological design and management of agroecosystems.
-528. Ecology of Renewable Resources (3) I, II Two lectures and three hours of laboratory.
 Prerequisite: Biology 320, 411, or 420.

 Ecological principles in exploitation and management of forest, range, watershed, and recreation lands for sustained human benefit.

-530. Limnology (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Biology 411.
+530. Limnology (4) I, II

+Two lectures and six hours of laboratory.

 Biological, chemical, and physical considerations of inland waters.

-531. Biological Oceanography (4) I, II Two lectures and six hours of laboratory.
+531. Biological Oceanography (4) I, II

+Two lectures and six hours of laboratory.
-Prerequisite: Biology 411.

 Ecological concepts as applied to pelagic and benthic marine organisms and their environment.
-Field and laboratory experience in oceanographic techniques, particularly the 532.
-Fisheries Biology (3) II Two lectures and three hours of laboratory.
-Prerequisite: Biology 411.
+Field and laboratory experience in oceanographic techniques, particularly the

+532. Fisheries Biology (3) II

+Two lectures and three hours of laboratory.

 Fisheries of commercial importance.
 The dynamics of exploited populations.
 535. Systems Ecology (4) Three lectures and three hours of laboratory.

 Prerequisites: Biology 411, Mathematics 122 or 150, and consent of instructor.
 Theory and techniques of systems analysis and mathematical modeling as applied to ecological problems.
 537. Advanced Systems Ecology (4) Three lectures and three hours of laboratory.